Theme Adjuster

 Research Focus

-His research spans deep learning theory (including scaling laws and the expressive power of neural networks), AI for quantum many-body physics, and large language models—both frontier-scale models in industry and more efficient, structured reasoning models in academia.
+His research spans deep learning theory (including scaling laws and the expressive power of neural networks), AI-accelerated quantum many-body physics simulations, and large language models—both frontier-scale models in industry and more efficient, structured reasoning models in academia.

 Opportunities for Students